akshaychauhan-ac/front-end/design-patterns/README.md

             // Usage:
             testModule.incrementCounter();
             testModule.resetCounter();
+            // counter is private variable & is only accessible inside the module.

     3)  Revealing Module Pattern -
             The only difference is that the revealing module pattern was engineered as a way to ensure that all methods and variables are kept private until they are explicitly exposed; usually through an object literal returned by the closure from which it’s defined.